hrkfdn/ncspot/README.md

 The screens can be opened with `queue`, `search`, `playlists` and `log`, whereas `search` can be supplied with a search term that will be entered after opening the search view.

+To close the commandprompt at any time, press `esc`.

 ## Configuration